MarcBoule/ImpromptuModular/README.md

 	1. (**GOOD**) Clocked and sequencers are set to their default settings.
 In this configuration, the sequencer's run state is not controlled by Clocked.
 When the clock is stopped, the gates may remain active causing ADSR-VCA chains to remain active, thereby continually playing a tone.
 In these cases, the sequencer's run state can be manually turned off; it should then be manually turned back on again *before* the clock is to be restarted.
 In patches with mutliple clock rates, restarting the sequencer *after* the clock may cause the different parts to become unsynchronized.

-	1. (**GOOD**) Default settings, but activating the option "*Reset when run is turned off*" in Clocked.
+	1. (**GOOD**) Default settings, but activating the options "*On Stop -> Do internal reset*" and "*On Stop -> Send reset pulse*" in Clocked.
 This causes both the clock generator and the sequencer to restart when stopping the clock, and is equivalent to stopping the clock and manually pressing reset in case (i).

 	1. (**BAD**) Default settings, but deactivating the option "*Outputs reset high when not running*" in Clocked.
 In this setup, with both the clock and sequencer running, the following operations will result in a missed first step: stop the clock, press reset, start the clock again.